 While handling difficult customers every once in a while is a normal part of customer care, it can still be emotionally taxing.
 Whether you’re speaking with customers face-to-face, over the phone, or by chat, negative customer interactions can really add to our mental strain.

 So, what’s the solution?
 Like most things we teach here at Bonfire, it calls for a slight shift in mindset.
-Ask yourself: Is the customer actually difficult, or are they merely upset?
+Ask yourself, is the customer actually difficult, or are they merely upset?
 Chances are, that “difficult” customer is actually just an upset customer.

 What specific steps go into this process?
 Let’s dive in.